-Work and Travel Canada – The Ultimate Guide
+Work & Travel Canada – The Ultimate Guide

-To work and travel Canada at the same time is the best way to experience this amazing country and I will tell you how you can do it.
+Combining work and travel in Canada is an excellent way to experience this big country.
+My work and travel guide will show you how to do it.

-You don’t need to be rich to spend a year or two in Canada!
-Sounds interesting, but you don’t know where to start?
+You don’t need to be rich to spend a year or two in Canada if you fund your trip with short-term jobs.

-They know the job situation in their homeland, but here it’s different and to find work in Canada is not easy.
-Therefore, it’s good to come prepared!
+To find work in Canada is not easy, therefore, it’s good to come prepared!

-There are many different job opportunities in Canada, especially in the backcountry
+There are many job opportunities in Canada, especially in the backcountry

 I don’t want you to get stuck in Toronto or Vancouver for too long during your work and travel Canada trip.
-Remember what you came to Canada for, to see the backcountry and to experience Canada’s rugged wilderness.
+Remember what you came to Canada for; to see the backcountry and to experience Canada’s rugged wilderness and the adventure.

-To get stranded in the big cities seems to happen to lots of travellers.
-They get some casual work at Starbucks, or in an office or shopping mall during the day, and every night they go out and spend their money in a backpacker bar or pub.
-A couple of month down the road they have not more cash than what they came with, and they haven’t seen anything of Canada yet.
+For travellers to get stranded in a big city happens much too often.
+They get casual work at Starbucks, or in an office or shopping mall during the day, and every night they go out and spend their money in a backpacker bar or pub.
+A couple of months down the road they have not more cash than what they came with, and they haven’t seen anything of Canada yet.

 City life is not cheap, so beware of getting stuck there!
 Canada has interesting cities, but that’s not what work and travel in Canada are about!